zainabmelh/guide-articles/articles/Miscellaneous/learn-some-gulp-basics/index.md

 ---
-title: "Learn some Gulp Basics"
+title: Learn Some Gulp Basics
-parent: "to-be-sorted"
 ---
 Gulp can do **a lot**.
 This is just an overview of the basics.
 Once you understand this, then you can add more to Gulp on your own.
 The documentation for different packages I have used has been great and we also have a great community on FreeCodeCamp ready to help with any project.

 ![Gulp logo](//discourse-user-assets.s3.amazonaws.com/original/2X/9/91d338cc4d22f6fa2bf415c71eca8183924419e9.jpg)